huzaifsk/huzaifsk/README.md

 🔭 **Currently Working On:** Enhancing my skills in React and exploring new frameworks to broaden my knowledge.

 🌱 **Learning:** Always curious and eager to learn new technologies.
-Currently diving deep into [insert technology/framework here].
+Currently diving deep into React Native.

 💼 **Experience:** Over 2 years of professional experience working on diverse projects and collaborating with cross-functional teams.